walkes/docker-letsencrypt-nginx-proxy-companion/README.md

 image and the official [nginx](https://hub.docker.com/_/nginx/) image.

 You may want to do this to prevent having the docker socket bound to a publicly exposed container service (avoid to mount the docker socket in the nginx exposed container).
 It's better in a security point of view.

+***NOTE***: The first time this container is launched in this setup, it generates it own Diffie-Hellman group file.
+This process can take several minutes to complete (be patient).

 To run nginx proxy as a separate container you'll need: